boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 ![dragging fields to configure data for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/configure-widget.png)

 ### Binding Fields
-On binding field to PoP widget, default date ranges calculated based on the bounded field and set as a selected filter.
+On binding field to the PoP widget, default date ranges calculated based on the bounded field and set as a selected filter.

 ![default date range for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-defaultdaterange-denote.png)

-By default, the PoP widget renders with some default filter value and which can not be discarded.
-We allow only to reset the filters to default if we made changes.
-The default date range is calculated based on the days' pan between min and max dates of the bounded field.
+By default, the PoP widget is rendered with a default filter value that cannot be discarded.
+We only allow for resetting the filters to default if changes have been made.
+The default date range is calculated based on the span of days between the minimum and maximum dates of the bounded field.

 You can select the Relative/Custom date ranges using the `Relative Combobox` or `Calendars.` We can select any date ranges irrespective of the bounded field.
-That field is used to calculate the default date ranges and filtering purposes.
+That field is used to calculate the default date ranges and for filtering purposes.

 ![popup dialog for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-popup.png)